LassoSoft/LassoGuide/lasso_guide_source/operations/os-process.rst

 different environment including DOS commands and batch files.

-The `os_process` type is implemented in an LCAPI module which is loaded by default for Lasso 9 Server but not loaded when executing Lasso 9 scripts from the command line.
+The `os_process` type is implemented in an LCAPI module which is loaded by default for Lasso 9 Server, but not loaded when executing Lasso 9 scripts from the command line.
 To load the LCAPI module for use in Lasso 9 shell scripts, place the following line of code in your script::